SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 guy2.work();

 var expectedGuy2Output = \[
-'petkan is working on a complicated task.',
+'Peter is working on a complicated task.',
-'petkan is taking time off work.',
+'Peter is taking time off work.',
-'petkan is supervising junior workers.',
+'Peter is supervising junior workers.',
-'petkan is working on a complicated task.',
+'Peter is working on a complicated task.',
-'petkan is taking time off work.',
+'Peter is taking time off work.',
-'petkan is supervising junior workers.',
+'Peter is supervising junior workers.',
-'petkan is working on a complicated task.',
+'Peter is working on a complicated task.',
-'petkan is taking time off work.',
+'Peter is taking time off work.',
-'petkan is supervising junior workers.'
+'Peter is supervising junior workers.'
 \];

 compareArrays(expectedGuy2Output, log, "Senior's work wasn't logged.");